travelgateX/documentation-site/content/learning-graphql/tooling.md

 +++
-title = "Tooling"
+title = "Tools"
 pagetitle = ""
 description = ""
 weight = 5
 alwaysopen = false
 +++

-## Tooling
+## Top tools to develop in GraphQL

-Please find below a collection of tools we've been using to help us develop in GraphQL.
-We have curated this list with the different goals each of the tools is for:
+Here is a collection of tools we've been using that have help us develop in GraphQL:

-### Designing Schemas

-We follow the **Schema First** methodology.
-There are many tools, the ones we tried and like most nowadays are:
+#### To design Schemas

 * APIs Guru's graphql-faker: https://github.com/APIs-guru/graphql-faker